-The Board of Directors of Rent-A-Center may designate any Restricted Subsidiary as an Unrestricted Subsidiary if such designation would not cause a default.
-For purposes or making such determination, all outstanding Investments by Rent-A-Center and its Restricted Subsidiaries, except to the extent repaid in cash, in the subsidiary so designated will be deemed Restricted Payments at the time of such designation, and will reduce the amount available for Restricted Payments under clause three of paragraph (A) of the covenant described in "Limitation on Restricted Payments."
+Designation of Unrestricted Subsidiaries.
+The Board of Directors of Renters Choice may designate any Restricted Subsidiary to be an Unrestricted Subsidiary if such designation would not cause a default.
+For purposes or making such determination, all outstanding Investments by Renters Choice and its Restricted Subsidiaries (except to the extent repaid in cash) in the subsidiary so designated will be deemed Restricted Payments at the time of such designation, and will reduce the amount available for Restricted Payments under clause three of paragraph (A) of the covenant described in "Limitation on Restricted Payments."